almostimplemented/checkers/README.md

  `agent.py`

      This file contains the implementation of the AI CheckersAgent class.
-All that is required of a CheckersAgent is that it have a function doMove() that takes in a game state and returns a legal move.
+All that is required of a CheckersAgent is that it have a function move_function() that takes in a game state and returns a legal move.

  `arthur.py`